-As you may have already guessed, the French chore coat originated in France in the early 18th century.
+As you may have already guessed, the French chore coat originated in France in the late 19th century.
 Usually built from tough cotton drill or moleskin, this hardy piece of outerwear was favored by laborers, rail workers, farmers, and anyone else who’s daily bread came from hard, manual labor.

 Early on, these versatile jackets were dyed with a vibrant French benzoate-based blue dye, earning them the local moniker “bleu de travail,” translating into “blue work.”
 This bears a striking similarity to the term “blue collar,” a popular colloquialism in the US originating in reference to the indigo-dyed chambray shirts worn by the labor force of the time.